odoo/documentation/accounting/bank/setup/create_bank_account.rst

 .. note::

-    Odoo will detect the bank account type (e.g. IBAN) to allow some payment method like SEPA
+    Twenty20 will detect the bank account type (e.g. IBAN) to allow some payment method like SEPA